csci265-team/HiddenFrame/standards.md

 These are geenral rules that should be applied to all branches and pull requests:

 - Force pushes should be avoided.
-- If a review requesting changes is created on a PR, the reviewer must then approve the PR before it is merged
+- If a review requesting changes is created on a PR, then PR can not be merged until the reviewer approves the PR.

 #### Other branchews